Sabina Osbourne Gray

 The session was excellent, Sabina was very personable and relatable.
 The honesty of her material created a real connection with the pupils and they were very receptive indeed.

-Richard Johnson, Teacher of history, University College School
+Richard Johnson, University College School

 We had the privilege of having Sabina share her story with us at the High School for Girls, in Gloucester.